“Every good home needs a solid foundation.” -Maggie Doyne

 The Kopila Valley Children’s Home is all that the word “home” implies: cozy, warm, bright, cheerful.
 We don’t use the word “orphanage” around Kopila.
 Like any other house and any other family, we are brothers and sisters, mother and children.

 Kopila is currently home to over 50 beautiful, happy and thriving children.
-Our family ranges in age from 1-19 and is under the care and guardianship of Maggie, Kopila Valley and a loving team of aunties and uncles.
+Our children range in age and are under the care and guardianship of Maggie, Kopila Valley and a loving team of aunties and uncles.
 Step inside:

 - First story for the family room and boys' bedrooms, plus the kitchen and storage room.

-- Second story for the playroom, satsang room, and girls' bedrooms.
+- Second story for the playroom and girls' bedrooms.

-- Third story for the Women’s Center training room, older children’s "club house," fellows' rooms, and co-directors room.
+- Third story for the satsang room, sick room, meditation room, and study room.

 - Smaller building nearby for our live-in aunties, uncles, and staff.